Confirmation Bias

 Example 3: Facebook Algorithms As An Echo Chamber

 Echo chambers exist online and offline.
 Maybe you only see news on your social media feed that confirms your beliefs.
 Maybe you only go to events at college with people who you know have the same political or spiritual beliefs.
-You might block people who get into arguments with you on Facebook.The more you isolate yourself from people who think differently than you, the farther you go into the echo chamber.
+You might block people who get into arguments with you on Facebook.
+The more you isolate yourself from people who think differently than you, the farther you go into the echo chamber.

-Knowledge of confirmation biases or echo chambers is not new – and it has been recognized and manipulated for years.
+Knowledge of confirmation biases or echo chambers is not new - and it has been recognized and manipulated for years.
 Facebook’s algorithm encourages it.
 After all, it wants us to stay on the social media platform and share content.
-If we see more content from websites that we trust or people on our friends list that share our same beliefs, we are more likely to stay on the site and engage with the content.
+If we see more content from websites that we trust or people on our friends list who share our same beliefs, we are more likely to stay on the site and engage with the content.

 Example 4: Fueling Ideas About Conspiracy Theories

-Conspiracy theories like the Flat Earth Theory show how easy it is to ignore facts and hold onto your own beliefs.
+Conspiracy theories like the Flat Earth Theory show how easy it is to ignore facts and hold onto your beliefs.
 People who believe these conspiracy theories look for any small piece of evidence that confirms what they believe.
 There could be dozens of explanations for the evidence they use, but conspiracy theorists don’t see it or won’t have it.
 They are so entrenched in their beliefs that basic science can no longer convince them.

 Example 5: Confirmation Bias in The Workplace

 Let’s say you work in advertising.
 You believe that the target audience for your group project is moms who stay at home and don’t have a college degree.
-When your team brings you research on your competitors and the current market, however, the numbers show that your target audience aren’t making the purchasing decisions for their household.
+When your team brings you research on your competitors and the current market, however, the numbers show that your target audience isn’t making the purchasing decisions for their household.

 Confirmation bias may stray your thinking here.
 Rather than going back to the drawing board and creating a message that tailors to your new target audience, you stick with your original beliefs about who is buying your product.
-You simply look for other research that supports what you believe about the market.
+You look for other research that supports what you believe about the market.

-It’s easy to see how the confirmation bias can skew your direction on a project and lead you astray.
+It’s easy to see how confirmation bias can skew your direction on a project and lead you astray.

 Example 6: Warren Buffett and Confirmation Bias

 If you’re one of the richest men in the world, it can be easy to fall into the confirmation bias.
 After all, your fortune can confirm that you’ve made great decisions in business and finance.
 But that’s not a trap that Warren Buffett wants to fall into.
-Investors can easily fall into the confirmation bias – they put all of their money into one company and ignore any signs that it might perform poorly.
-When an investor is lead by the confirmation bias, they can stick with their investments for way too long.
+Investors can easily fall into the confirmation bias - they put all of their money into one company and ignore any signs that it might perform poorly.
+When an investor is led by confirmation bias, they can stick with their investments for way too long.

-So Warren Buffett takes specific steps to fight the confirmation bias.
+So Warren Buffett took specific steps to fight the confirmation bias.
 He invites vocal critics of his investment strategy to meetings.
 He sits down and talks with people who are his direct competitors.
 This way, he can challenge his current beliefs about his strategy and possibly look for a new, better way to invest.

 Example 7: Relationship Woes